-About 6 years ago my husband said he was ready to start trying for our first baby, and I was over the moon because I was ready before we even got married!
+About 6 years ago my husband said he was ready to start trying for our first baby.
+I was over the moon because I was ready before we even got married!

 Unfortunately, we lost that baby on Mother’s Day.
-As if I wasn't already hard on myself because my body couldn't do the one thing as a woman it was supposed to do, now it wouldn't sustain the life I'd been fighting for?
+As if I wasn't already hard on myself because my body couldn't do the one thing as a woman it was supposed to do.
+Now it wouldn't sustain the life I'd been fighting for?

-We took a break for financial reasons and once we were able to afford another much more aggressive IUI we went back to the fertility specialist.
+Once we were able to afford another much more aggressive IUI we went back to the fertility specialist.
 She told us this was our last shot at an IUI then it was time for IVF.
 Right before we were scheduled to start the process, July 4th, I found out I was pregnant!